 A question as sensitive as where a child will live or which parent will make decisions regarding the child's health care may bring a couple negotiating a divorce or parenting plan to an apparent impasse.
 Allowing that dispute to escalate or become a protracted battle will inevitably harm the child at the center of the controversy.
-At Hanan M. Isaacs, P.C. in Kingston, our attorneys are deeply committed to helping our clients negotiate custody agreements in the most productive and least damaging way possible.
+At Hanan M. Isaacs, P.C. in Somerset County, our attorneys are deeply committed to helping our clients negotiate custody agreements in the most productive and least damaging way possible.

 Is child custody mediation or arbitration right for you?